Where Is Your Linen Bedding Actually Made — And Why It Matters More Than You Think

 It Affects Accountability

-When you buy from a brand that knows exactly where every stage of their linen bedsheet was made, there is a chain of accountability.
-If something is wrong — a seam fails, the color is off, the dimensions are incorrect — the brand knows where to go.
+When you buy from a brand that knows exactly where every stage of their bedding was made, there is a chain of accountability.
 When the supply chain spans four countries across three continents, accountability becomes diffuse.

 Flax fiber → Normandy and Brittany, France

 European Flax certified.
-Grown in the cool, damp climate of northwestern France — the region responsible for over 70% of the world's premium flax.
+Grown in the cool, damp climate of northwestern France.
 No irrigation required.
 Minimal pesticide use.

 Production → Our workshop, Hanoi, Vietnam

 No. 2, Lane 120, Hoang Quoc Viet, Cau Giay, Hanoi.
-2,000m² floor space.
 Approximately 50 artisans — most of them experienced sewers who spent decades in Vietnam's garment export industry before joining us.

 Quality control → In-house, Hanoi